Cost | Free. | |

 How do I use Microsoft OneDrive?

-There are many ways to interact with Microsoft OneDrive, but it’s easiest to download the application for managing the files you will store on Microsoft OneDrive.
+There are many ways to interact with Microsoft OneDrive, but it’s easiest to download the application for managing files.
 Alternatively, you can log in to the web interface and manage files there.

 Click any bar below for instructions and tips for using Microsoft OneDrive.